imnulhaqueruman/aws-lab/laravel-setup.md

 # Laravel Setup on Poridhi VS CODE

-This guide will walk you through the setup of PHP 8.1 and Laravel on Ubuntu 22.04, covering all the necessary steps and dependencies.
+This guide will walk you through setting up PHP 8.1 and Laravel on Ubuntu 22.04, covering all necessary steps and dependencies.

+---

 ## Prerequisites

+---

 ### 1. Update the System